CharcoalF/Artwork-Classification-Similarity-Detection/README.md

 ### **📂 Dataset**

 The full dataset is **too large** for this repository, but here provides sample data to work with.
-The original dataset includes paintings labeled by **style, artist, and genre**.

 - **Style_train.csv** – Training data with image paths & style labels
 - **Style_val.csv** – Validation data with image paths & labels